Skip to main content

 THE WALKING TOUR

-We meet outside the entrance to Temple Underground Station in front of the MONOCLE kiosk.
+We gather outside the entrance to Temple Underground Station in front of the AMISON Kiosk.

 **Middle Temple Gates**

-Hear how for seven hundred years lawyers travelled from here in wherries rowing boats and then steam ferries to the law courts at Westminster.
+Learn how, for seven hundred years, lawyers traveled from here in wherries, rowing boats, and later steam ferries to the law courts at Westminster.

 **1-4 Temple Gardens**